entranse/a320-fcu-display_esp32/README.md

 ## Notes

 - This is a **test/validation driver**, not a full implementation.
+- The driver is still in a draft form.
+Verified all segments are controllable, but the interface has not been fully polished to replicate A320 behavour.
 - Intended for verifying basic communication and display functionality before integrating into a larger FCU system.